StydeNet/html/docs/form-builder.md

 ## novalidate

-Allows user to set the novalidate option for every form generated with the `Form::open` or `Form::model` method, so developers can skip HTML5 validation in order to test backend validation in the local or development environment.
+Allow users to set the novalidate option for every form generated with the `Form::open` or `Form::model` method, so developers can skip HTML5 validation in order to test backend validation in local or development environments:

 ```
 return [